 - Assessment of Company Performance: Our Compensation Committee uses financial performance measures to determine a significant portion of the size of payouts under our cash bonus program.
 The financial performance measures, adopted on improving both top line (which refers to our revenue less repair payments (non-GAAP) as described in "Part I Item 5.
-Operating and Financial Review and Prospects Overview") and bottom line (which refers to our adjusted net income, or ANI, which is calculated as our profit excluding amortization of intangible assets and share-based compensation) and other measures, such as operating margin, are pre-established by our Compensation Committee annually at the beginning of the fiscal year.
+Operating and Financial Review and Prospects Overview" of the Annual Report) and bottom line (which refers to our adjusted net income ("ANI") (non-GAAP), which is calculated as our profit excluding impairment of goodwill, share-based compensation expense and amortization of intangible assets including the tax effect thereon) and other measures, such as our adjusted operating margin (non-GAAP), which is calculated as adjusted operating profit (non-GAAP) (calculated as operating profit / (loss) excluding share-based compensation expense and amortization of intangible assets) as a percentage of revenue less repair payments (non-GAAP), are pre-established by our Compensation Committee annually at the beginning of the fiscal year.
 When the pre-determined financial measures are achieved, executive officers receive amounts that are set for these targets.
 These measures reflect targets that are intended to be aggressive but attainable.
 The remainder of an individual's payout under our cash bonus program is determined by the achievement of individual performance objectives. - Assessment of Individual Performance: Individual performance has a strong impact on the compensation of all employees, including our executive officers.
 The evaluation of an individual's performance determines a portion of the size of payouts under our cash bonus program and also influences any changes in base salary.
-At the beginning of each fiscal year, our Compensation Committee, along with our Group Chief Executive Officer, set the respective performance objectives for the fiscal year for the executive officers.
+Our Compensation Committee, along with our Group Chief Executive Officer, set the respective performance objectives for the fiscal year for the executive officers.
 The performance objectives are initially proposed by our Group Chief Executive Officer and modified, as appropriate, by our Compensation Committee based on the performance assessment conducted for the preceding fiscal year and also looking at goals for the current fiscal year.
 Every evaluation metric is supplemented with key performance indicators.
 At the end of the fiscal year, our Group Chief Executive Officer discusses individuals' respective achievement of the pre-established objectives as well as their contribution to our company's overall performance and other leadership accomplishments.
 This evaluation is shared with our Compensation Committee.
 After the discussion, our Compensation Committee, in discussion with our Group Chief Executive Officer, assigns a corresponding numerical performance rating that translates into specific payouts under our cash bonus program and also influences any changes in base salary.

 The Compensation Committee approves awards under our cash bonus or variable incentive program consistent with the achievement of applicable goals.
-The Committee on occasion makes exceptions to payments in strict accordance with achievement of goals based on unusual or extraordinary circumstances.
+The Compensation Committee on occasion makes exceptions to payments in strict accordance with achievement of goals based on unusual or extraordinary circumstances.
 Executive officers must be on the payroll of our company on the last day of the fiscal year, March 31, to be eligible for payment under our cash bonus or variable incentive program.

-Although most of our compensation decisions are taken in the first quarter of the fiscal year, our compensation planning process neither begins nor ends with any particular Compensation Committee meeting.
+Our compensation planning process neither begins nor ends with any particular Compensation Committee meeting.
 Compensation decisions are designed to promote our fundamental business objectives and strategy.
 Our Compensation Committee periodically reviews related matters such as succession planning, evaluation of management performance and consideration of the business environment and considers such matters in making compensation decisions.

-Benchmarking and Use of Compensation Consultant for Fiscal 2016
+Benchmarking and Use of Compensation Consultant for Fiscal 2020